Guided Aliyah Timetable

-- Applicants must be citizens of the United States, Canada or the UK and hold valid passports from one of these three countries.
+- Applicants must be citizens of the United States or Canada and hold valid passports from one of these two countries.

-- Misrad Hapnim guidelines dictate that you CANNOT be processed through the Guided Aliyah program if you fit into one of the following categories:
+Misrad Hapnim guidelines dictate that your Aliyah CANNOT be processed through the Guided Aliyah program if you fit into one of the following categories:

 - Hold an Israeli passport or were born abroad to an Israeli parent*

 - Hold a birth certificate from the former Soviet Union or Eastern Bloc after January 1, 1990*

 - Renounced Israeli citizenship at any time in the past

 - Previously have been convicted of a crime